華文

 A closing image: the signed work order

 Picture a work order by the door: what will be fixed, by whom, by when; how to check the work; who to call if it fails.
-The signature is legible—and so is the penalty for not showing up.
-Teach our systems to post their work orders, sign them, and honour them.
-And ensure responsibility and accountability in relevant people.
+The signature is legible — and so is the penalty for not showing up.
+In other words, teach our systems to post their work orders, sign them, and honour them.

 Previous Next